loriswit/rlocm/readme.txt

 Follow the updates here: http://goo.gl/uEN2Wt

 WHAT'S NEW?
+  -- 1.0.1 - 30th August 2014 --
+-Removed the password request when the Bundle_PC is not in the default directory -Added internal functions to avoid cheating

   -- 1.0.0 - 7th August 2014 --
 -Added a GUI to the program.
 -Added an "Apply changes" button.